uptonking/note4yaoo/docs-react-p2-advanced-guides .md

   - While you could add a ref to the child component, this is not an ideal solution, as you would only get a component instance rather than a DOM node.
     - Additionally, this wouldn’t work with function components.
   - We recommend to use ref forwarding for these cases.
-    - **Ref forwarding lets components opt into exposing any child component’s ref as their own**.
+    - **Ref forwarding lets components opt into exposing any child component's ref as their own**.
-  - If you need more flexibility than provided by ref forwarding, you can use this alternative approach and explicitly pass a ref as a differently named prop.
+  - If you need more flexibility than provided by ref forwarding, you can use this alternative approach and explicitly pass a ref as a differently named prop. 参考下面的例子
     - https://gist.github.com/gaearon/1a018a023347fe1c2476073330cc5509
 - When possible, we advise against exposing DOM nodes
   - but it can be a useful escape hatch.